renovatebot/renovate/docs/usage/modules/manager/index.md

 #### Ignoring files that match the default fileMatch

-Renovate will _extend_ the existing [`fileMatch`](../../configuration-options.md#filematch), meaning you don't need to include the default regular expressions like `Dockerfile` in your own array.
+Renovate will _extend_ the existing [`fileMatch`](../../configuration-options.md#filematch), meaning you do not need to include the default regular expressions like `Dockerfile` in your own array.
 In other words, the regular expression are "additive".
-If a manager matches a file that you _don't_ want it to, ignore it using the [`ignorePaths`](../../configuration-options.md#ignorepaths) configuration option.
+If a manager matches a file that you _do not_ want it to, ignore it using the [`ignorePaths`](../../configuration-options.md#ignorepaths) configuration option.
-Also, if you ever find that Renovate is _not_ matching a file name that you're certain it should, check your preset config isn't the cause of it.
+Also, if you ever find that Renovate is _not_ matching a file name that you are certain it should, check your preset config is not the cause of it.
 The `config:recommended` preset ignores common test and example directory names, for example.

 ### Enabling and disabling managers